Complete Golf Store Business Logo

 Acceleration is the first swing concept to consider while learning to hit a bunker shot properly.
 When hitting bunker shots, the world's finest golfers generate speed.

-When a player's foot leaves the gas pedal, a par-save becomes a bogey mistake or worse.
+When a player’s foot leaves the gas pedal, a par save becomes a bogey mistake or worse.
 Why?
 Because your objective is to make contact with the sand, not the ball.
-What are you saying?
 Yes, the ball is carried out of the bunker by the sand.
 Thus, the optimum pace is crucial.

 Step 3: The Swing